bebop/poly/CONTRIBUTING.md

 ### Security disclosures

 If you find a security vulnerability, do NOT open an issue.
-I've yet to set up a security email for this so please in the interim DM me on twitter for my email [@timothystiles](https://twitter.com/TimothyStiles).
+Instead, email poly-collaborators@googlegroups.com with a description of the vulnerability and we will get in contact with you ASAP.

 In order to determine whether you are dealing with a security issue, ask yourself these two questions:

 * Can I access something that's not mine, or something I shouldn't have access to?
 * Can I disable something for other people?

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just DM me [@timothystiles](https://twitter.com/TimothyStiles) for my personal email until I can set up a security related email.
+Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, shoot an email to poly.maintainers@bebop.bio.

 ### Non-security related bugs